A. Peter preaches to the Jewish leaders.

 “For truly against Your holy Servant Jesus, whom You anointed, both Herod and Pontius Pilate, with the Gentiles and the people of Israel, were gathered together to do whatever Your hand and Your purpose determined before to be done.”

 a.
-By the mouth of Your servant David have said: Peter, speaking for all the disciples (remember they prayed with one accord), recognized that words of the Old Testament (Psalm 2 to be exact) were really the words of God.
-God was speaking by the mouth of [His] servant David.
+By the mouth of Your servant David have said: We don’t know specifically who said these words, but whoever did spoke for all the disciples (remember they prayed with one accord).
+They recognized that these words of the Old Testament from Psalm 2 were really the words of God.
+God had spoken by the mouth of [His] servant David.

 i.
 It’s an important point.
-Peter believed that the words of King David, recorded in Psalm 2, were actually the words of the Lord God, said by the mouth of King David.
-Peter had a high view of the Holy Scriptures.
+The apostles and disciples believed that the words of King David, recorded in Psalm 2, were actually the words of the Lord God, said by the mouth of King David.
+The earliest Christians had a high view of the Holy Scriptures.

 b.
 Why did the nations rage, and the people plot vain things?
-Peter quoted Psalm 2 because he and the other disciples understood what happened by seeing what the Bible said about it.
+Their unified prayer quoted Psalm 2 because the disciples understood what happened by seeing what the Bible said about it.
 From Psalm 2, they understood that they should expect this sort of opposition and not be troubled because of it because God was in control of all things.

 i.
 Psalm 2 expresses complete confidence in God and His victory.
 “He is the King.
 He is ruler in Zion.
 Servants you can bind, but the Word of God is not bound.
 And that unleashed, unbound, powerful Word of the gospel reached out from Jerusalem, that remote city of the Roman Empire, to permeate and eventually transform the entire world.”
 (Boice)